SAP-samples/ui5-typescript-tutorial/exercises/ex0/README.md

 The version should be at least **```3.1.5```** to be able to consume the latest templates from the UI5 community GitHub organization listed [here](https://github.com/search?q=topic%3Aeasy-ui5+org%3Aui5-community&type=Repositories).

 > **Remark:**
 > For the tutorial we used the Easy UI5 Generator 3.3.0.
-You can also explicitely install this version via `npm install -g easy-ui5-generator@3.3.0`.
+You can also explicitly install this version via `npm install -g easy-ui5-generator@3.3.0`.

 ## Summary